harrison-broadbent/personal_site/source/blog/native-js-toast-notifications.html.md

 ![another example of toast notifications with native js and css](images/blog/native-js-toast-notifications/toast2.gif) _Another short example of building toast notifications with vanilla Javascript._

 If you want to see a live example of these toast message, head to the [Tailcolors Rose Color Page](https://tailcolors.com/rose) — a toast message appears after you click on a color or gradient to copy it.

+If you enjoyed this, you'll probably also like my article on [tooltips with plain HTML & Tailwind CSS](blog/native-tailwind-tooltip).

 Thanks for reading!